GerritCodeReview/plugins_gc-conductor/src/test/docker/README.md

 # Gerrit gc-conductor docker setup

-The Docker Compose project in the docker directory contains a simple test environment consisting of PostgreSQL database and a Gerrit website with gc-conductor and gc-executor plugins.
+The Docker Compose project in the docker directory contains a simple test environment consisting of PostgreSQL database, Gerrit website with gc-conductor and gc-executor plugins and Apache http server.
+The last is used to provide Gerrit http authorisation.

 ## How to build and run